-For those who like the style and architecture of the 1960s, there is really only one place to stay in Cannes.
-In 1963 the old Grand Hotel (pictured) was replaced by the new Grand Hotel (pictured).
-Its eleven floors now rise in shining self-confidence behind the only proper garden on the Croisette – that most famous of promenades on the French Riviera.
-All the characteristics of the 60s are present: size, solidity, sculptural form and unashamed modernity.
+In 1963 the old Grand Hotel in Cannes (pictured) was replaced by the new Grand Hotel (pictured).
+Its eleven floors of Modernity now rise in shining self-confidence behind the only proper garden on the Croisette – that most famous of promenades on the French Riviera.
+All the characteristics of the ‘60s are present: size, solidity and bold sculptural form.
 Of course, the location is ideal.
 From the front, guests have immediate access to the seafront.
 From the rear, there is the shortest of walks to the town’s main shopping streets.
 Sun, sea and shopping are what Cannes is about, after all.

 As you would expect, this was a billet of straight lines and subdued colours.
 The corridor hall led into an air-conditioned bedroom which measured about 15 feet by 12 feet.
 Its fitted writing desk was illuminated by lamps in a Modernist style.
 Within the fitted wardrobes I found not only a private safe but also those most useful of items – if, like your correspondent, you cannot tolerate creased shirts – a good iron and an ironing board.
 The bathroom was small, but the tub (with a shower over) was an acceptable size and the toiletries were of the best sort – by Bulgari.

 The Grand is blessed with a very good restaurant – Le Park 45.
-Chef Sébastien Broda (pictured) is a considerable culinary talent, a fact which has been recognised by the award of a Michelin star.
-He is widely admired for a cuisine which displays subtle complexity and beautiful presentation.
-The latter is important, for, as the French say: “On mange avec les yeux.”
-The dining room is on the ground floor, shares the view out to sea and is decked out as it should be: with fine white napery, good Spiegelau glassware and decent armchairs.
-The waiters and waitresses – including the excellent Norman, who looked after me – provide efficient and friendly service.
+Chef Hervé Busson (pictured) is a considerable culinary talent.
+Clearly, he adheres to that excellent maxim, “On mange avec les yeux”, for his plates delight the eye as well as the palate.
+The dining room is on the ground floor, shares the view out to sea and is decked out as it should be: with fine napery, good Spiegelau glassware and decent armchairs.
+I was able to sit on the terrace next to the garden, where each table was illuminated by a battery-driven lamp – a simple but effective means of avoiding electric cables when dining al fresco.
+The waiters and waitresses provided charming and efficient service.
 When I arrived for dinner, I certainly thought at once that this was a place in which I would eat well.

-I returned to Le Park 45 for breakfast each morning, to be looked after by more members of the helpful staff, including the waiter Vincent.
-Everything I tried from the morning buffet was of exceptional quality – the apple tart, the apple compote, the pain aux raisins, the bacon, the veal sausages, the Parma ham, the pineapple, the strawberries and the Corn Flakes.
-All these excellent comestibles were washed down with pots of the best French coffee.
+I returned to Le Park 45 for breakfast, to be looked after by more members of the helpful staff, including the fine barman called Giovanni – who ensured that my croissants were warm each morning.
+Everything I tried from the morning buffet was of exceptional quality – the cheeses, meats, fruit tarts and fresh pineapple, strawberries, blackberries and raspberries.
+An omelette station also stood ready.
+All these excellent comestibles were washed down with the best French coffee, poured from my white porcelain pot.
 Such starts to my days must be applauded, and I applaud them.
-I even came to like the crockery, and found that I could make a most pleasing pattern on my large round table with the square plates, some of red glass and some of green glass.

 45 la Croisette, BP 263 Cannes, France.